 When you try to contact an iPhone that has blocked your number, you will hear a single tone, and then you will be diverted to record a message.
 However, the iPhone never rings.
 Neither does the person receive any alerts for the recorded message.
 There is a special block folder in the iPhone where you will be able to find that recorded message.

 Blocking Known Numbers

 Now, scroll down to the ‘Settings’ app, in the ‘Phone’ section, tap on the ‘Blocked’ option.
 Tap on ‘Add New’ and select the contact you wish to be blocked.
 You can add as many contacts to your block list as you like.
-For this technique to work, the contact number has to be saved in the contact list so it is better to use for known numbers.
+For this technique to work, you must save the contact number in your contact list, so it is better to use for known numbers.